ContextLab/storytelling-with-data/README.md

 Another really useful technique for doing reproducible open science in the real world is to develop [unit tests](http://docs.python-guide.org/en/latest/writing/tests/).
 I suggest using [Travis CI](https://docs.travis-ci.com/) to automatically run your unit tests when you check in new code:
 - Testing applications with [Pytest](https://semaphoreci.com/community/tutorials/testing-python-applications-with-pytest) (advanced)
 - Setting up [Travis CI](https://docs.travis-ci.com/user/for-beginners) (advanced)

+My lab also maintains a public repository of tutorials on a variety of topics [here](https://github.com/ContextLab/CDL-tutorials).

 # Where to find nice datasets